Climate Jargon

 Polar ice cap: Ice covering the Arctic Ocean around the North Pole, or Antarctica around the South Pole

-Power Purchase Agreement (PPA): Contract to buy electricity from a company not owned by an electric utility
+Power Purchase Agreement (PPA): Contract to buy electricity from a company not owned by the local electric company

-Pumped hydro: System that pumps water to a higher reservoir to store energy, then makes electricity when water flows through turbines to the lower reservoir
+Pumped hydro: System that pumps water to a higher dammed lake to store energy, then makes electricity when water flows back through turbines to the lower dammed lake

 Pumped-storage hydroelectricity: See pumped hydro